SenseLogic/PENDOWN/README.md

 Check that both fonts are properly installed on your system.

-> The Pendown page doens't apply the page breaks in the browser.
+> The Pendown page doens't show the page breaks in the browser.

-They are applied when printing the page from the browser, or when the generated file is loaded in LibreOffice Writer.
+This is normal, page breaks are only applied when the web page is printed from the browser, or when the generated HTML file is loaded in LibreOffice Writer.

 ### Frequently asked questions